-- 1.1.1 The purpose of this policy is to provide guidance on the general principles, commitments and associated working practices, and to explain the standards of service expected from the PPS when a young person has been accused of a crime. - 1.1.2 In the context of this policy, a 'young person' or 'child' is defined as someone that is under 18 years of age at commencement of criminal proceedings.
-A 'young person' may also be referred to as a 'young offender'. - 1.1.3 The Public Prosecution Service (PPS) is committed to ensuring that the Best Interests of the Child Principle, as set out in Article 3(1) of the United Nations Convention on the Rights of the Child, is adhered to, and that the special considerations which apply to cases involving a young person are enshrined in its working practices.1 - 1.1.4 This policy should be read in conjunction with the PPS Code for Prosecutors, as well as the Service's Guidelines for Diversion.
+- 1.1.1 The purpose of this policy is to provide guidance on the general principles, commitments and associated working practices, and to explain the standards of service expected from the PPS when a young person has been accused of a crime. - 1.1.2 In the context of this policy, a 'young person' or 'child' is defined as someone that is under 18 years of age at the commencement of criminal proceedings.
+Throughout the policy the term young person (or young people) refers to a person (or persons) accused of a crime. - 1.1.3 The Public Prosecution Service (PPS) is committed to ensuring that the Best Interests of the Child Principle, as set out in Article 3(1) of the United Nations Convention on the Rights of the Child, is adhered to, and that the special considerations which apply to cases involving a young person are enshrined in its working practices.1 - 1.1.4 This policy should be read in conjunction with the PPS Code for Prosecutors, as well as the Service's Guidelines for Diversion.
 Both documents are available on the PPS website at www.ppsni.gov.uk.